vanukurichandana/Hardware-for-AI-ML/project/heilmeier.md

 Currently, transformer inference is executed on CPUs, GPUs, or cloud-based systems.
-While these platforms provide strong computational power, they are not optimized for the dataflow and memory access patterns of self-attention.
-As sequence length increases, matrix computations and memory movement grow significantly, leading to higher latency and increased energy consumption.
-This makes efficient deployment challenging, especially in edge or resource-constrained environments.
+While these platforms provide strong computational capability, they are not optimized for the dataflow and memory access patterns of self-attention.

+From profiling results of the software baseline, the function `run\_attention` takes a cumulative time of approximately 0.539 seconds across 10 runs, with an average execution time of 0.0539 seconds per run.
+The dominant computations within this function are matrix multiplications, specifically Q × Kᵀ and Attention × V.

+These operations involve high computational complexity and repeated data movement, especially as sequence length increases.
+This leads to increased latency, higher energy consumption, and inefficient utilization of compute resources on general-purpose processors.
+As a result, deploying transformer models efficiently in edge or resource-constrained environments remains challenging.